 The case is inserted in a housing and secured with four screws that are located at the corners of the front panel behind the covers.
 The front panel is attached to the case.
-A 7SJ63 with housing size $^1/1$ has two additional fastening screws that are located behind covers at the upper center and the lower center of the front panel frame.
 The terminals for connections to external equipment are grouped into two blocks that are fastened to the top and the bottom of the housing.
-Inside the device are printed circuit boards that are connected together with a ribbon-cable with plug connectors.
-The boards are supported with guide rails of mats that are mounted within the case at the top and the bottom.
-Each guide rail has a visible number, from 1 to 42, for the installation locations of the printed circuit boards.
+Inside the device are two printed circuit boards that are connected together with a ribbon-cable with plug connectors.
+The boards are supported with guide rails inside the case.

 The front panel is removable.
 The screws for removing the component are located behind the four covers at the corners.
-For a 7SJ63 with housing size $^{1}/{1}$, the two additional screws behind the covers in the upper center and the lower center of the front panel frame must also be removed.
 The front panel has a covered keypad with operating and display elements necessary for equipment operation.
 All connections for these elements are combined into an adapter module on the front panel that is linked via a ribbon-cable with plug connectors to the internal processor board (CPU).